Sky322/TheLittleBlimp/README.md

 # The Little Blimp

+_italics represent optional pieces that will be implemented if time allows_

 The little blimp is a sidecrolling flying shooter where you play as a little blimp.
 You are trying to fly your blimp home when a massive alien invasion comes out of nowhere and you must help defend the Earth from these UFO's.

 To win you must make it to the end and defeat the alien mothership